Juniper/netconf-call-home/README.txt

 predecsessor to the J2SSH Maverick product.
 Further, if this strategy is taken, there is no need to patch OpenSSH with Roumen Petrov's patch, as your system's `sshd` would be then be sufficient.
-Of course, you have to solve how to authenticate the device's hostkey without using a CA.
+Of course, you would then have to solve how to authenticate the device's host key without using a CA...

-One final comment regarding X.509 certificates.
-As of the time of this writing, both J2SSH Maverick and Roumen Petrov's OpenSSH patch implement implement RFC 6187, but with incompatible algorithms.
-While waiting for a compatible set of algorithms to be supported, this code temporarily uses the X.509 algorithms defined in draft-saarenmaa-ssh-x509-00 instead.